Swapnil-070904/CSI_Project/On_Premise.md

-# 🔐 Extend Azure AD MFA to On-Premises IIS App using Azure AD Application Proxy
+# 🔐 Extend Azure AD MFA to On-Premises

 This project demonstrates how to extend **Microsoft Entra ID (Azure AD) Multi-Factor Authentication (MFA)** to an **on-premises web application** hosted on a local IIS server using **Azure AD Application Proxy**.